ng-hai/hyper-rose-pine-next/readme.md

 ## FAQs

-- Why does Dark Mode only work with Canary version?
+- Why does Dark Mode only work with version ^3.1.0?

-  Because the current version (Hyper 3.0.2) is using Chrome 66, which does not support `prefers-color-scheme` feature fully.
+  Because the lower stable version (Hyper 3.0.2) is using Chrome 66, which does not support `prefers-color-scheme` feature fully.
 [Source](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme#browser_compatibility)